-Tom Buis joined Growth Energy in March 2009 as the CEO of the organization.
+Tom Buis joined Growth Energy in March 2009 and served as the CEO of the organization until July of 2015.
 Prior to joining Growth Energy, Buis was elected National Farmers Union’s 13th president.
 Buis had been with the organization since March 1998, previously serving as vice president of government relations.
 Buis served for nearly five years as senior agriculture policy advisor to Senate Majority Leader Tom Daschle, D-S.D.
 In addition, Buis worked for U.S. Rep. Jim Jontz, D-Ind., for nearly five years as legislative assistant and legislative director.
 He was also special assistant for agriculture to U.S. Sen. Birch Bayh, D-Ind.
 Before moving to Washington, D.C. in 1987, Buis was a full-time grain and livestock farmer in Putnam and Morgan Counties in West Central Indiana, with brothers Mike and Jeff, who continue to operate the family farm.

 Gen. Wesley K. Clark (Ret.), Wesley K. Clark & Associates

-Gen. Wesley K. Clark joined Growth Energy as co-chairman in January 2009.
+General Wesley K. Clark joined Growth Energy as co-chairman in January 2009.
 He graduated first in his class at West Point and retired as a four-star general after 38 years in the U.S. Army.
 General Clark commanded at the battalion, brigade and division level, and served in a number of significant staff positions.
-He finished his career as NATO commander and Supreme Allied Commander Europe; during this time, he led NATO forces to victory in Operation Allied Force, saving 1.5 million Albanians from ethnic cleansing.
+He finished his career as NATO Supreme Allied Commander Europe; during this time, he led NATO forces to victory in Operation Allied Force, saving 1.5 million Albanians from ethnic cleansing.
 General Clark serves as Chairman and CEO of Wesley K. Clark Associates, a strategic consulting firm, and participates in a number of international and domestic organizations and corporations.

 Mark Marquis, CEO, Marquis Energy, Inc.